How to recognize ministry dreams

 Rasmus had imposed high moral standards, followed all the rules and did everything expected of her.
 “I lived that way for a very long time,” she said during the TED Talk.

 When St. John’s started, there were only a handful of members.
-Less that 10 years later, more than 3,000 members gather on Sundays.
+Less that 10 years later, more than 3,000 members gathered on Sundays.
 Pastor Juanita wanted to be a good leader of her church, a good wife, a good mother and a good friend.

 All of the pressure she placed on herself eventually led to a meltdown.
 She would spend months in bed, feeling as though falling into a deep pit.